 As we were starting to get our dinghy together, a guy approached us – Martin – who said he had a local friend, Mowi, who was putting on a small show and would we like to come along?
 We said yes, and Marie and Gerald from Cactus Island joined us.
 Mowi is trying to start this as a business.
 Martin said her husband left her with 6 kids and no income, so she’s trying to start up a cultural show.

-Mowi and two other women were dressed (somewhat) traditionally and were prepared to make laplap, a traditional Vanuatu dish.
+Mowi and two other women were wearing (somewhat) traditional clothes and sat underneath a big banyan tree.
+They were making laplap, a traditional Vanuatu dish.
 This worked out pretty well because I’d been wanting to try it.
-The ladies used sticks to grate the banana and taro, which was then mixed with shredded coconut and folded into a banana leaf.
-Then, the packet was put into a halved coconut husk.
-Then, hot rocks were put on top of the packet and the other half of the coconut was used to close the “oven”.
+The ladies used sticks to grate the banana and taro, which they then mixed with shredded coconut and folded into a banana leaf.
+Then, the ladies put the packets into halved coconut husks.
+Then, they put hot rocks on top of the packet and closed the “oven” using the other half of the coconut.
 The heated rocks cooked the laplap and 20 minutes later, we tried a taste.
 It was very similar to the lovo bread Alifreti made for us in Fiji.
 The banana flavored one was a big hit.

 That night, we had George and Liv over to have a movie night, complete with popcorn and dropping our main salon table.
 We watched the Lego Batman movie and served the kids dinner and ice cream before sending them back to their happy parents.

-Ryan and Ted from Cheeky Monkey had been gone most of the day after organizing a ride to Lénakel, and they return to tell us that the ride was beautiful (they passed the Yasur volcano) and the town was small and not much of anything.
+Ryan and Ted from Cheeky Monkey organized a ride to Lénakel.
+They returned to tell us that the ride was beautiful (they passed the Yasur volcano).
+Lénakel is small and there’s not much of anything.
 Ryan bought a sim card with 1.5 GB of data for very cheap.
 The ride into town cost $3,000 Vatu ($30 USD).